-The Refugee Nurses Australia (RNA) network was recently formed in January 2016 by lead Refugee Health Nurses across Australia.
+The Refugee Nurses Australia (RNA) was established in January 2016 by lead Refugee Health Nurses across Australia.
 There are Refugee Health Nurses in every state and territory.
 The RNA has a national focus and provides an opportunity for nurses working with people from refugee background to share resources, be advocates, contribute to clinical guidelines and be involved in community of practice opportunities.

 The objectives of the RNA are: